Supreme Court of Canada: Sessions

-The Supreme Court sits for 18 weeks of the year beginning the first Monday of October and usually runs until the end of June and sometimes into July.
+The Supreme Court sits in three sessions in each calendar year.
+The first session begins on the fourth Tuesday in January, the second session on the fourth Tuesday in April, and the third session on the first Tuesday in October.
+The Court determines how long each session will be.
 Hearings only take place in Ottawa, although litigants can present oral arguments from remote locations by means of a video-conference system.
 Hearings are open to the public.
 Most hearings are taped for delayed telecast in both of Canada's official languages.
 When in session, the court sits Monday to Friday, hearing two appeals a day.
 A quorum consists of five members for appeals, but a panel of nine justices hears most cases.

-On the bench, the chief justice of Canada or, in his or her absence, the senior puisne justice, presides from the centre chair with the other justices seated to his or her right and left by order of seniority of appointment.
+On the bench, the chief justice of Canada or, in his or her absence, the senior puisne justice, presides from the center chair with the other justices seated to his or her right and left by order of seniority of appointment.
 At sittings, the justices usually appear in black silk robes but they wear their ceremonial robes of bright scarlet trimmed with Canadian white mink in court on special occasions and in the Senate at the opening of each new session of Parliament.

 Counsel appearing before the court may use either English or French.
 The judges can also use either English or French.
-There is simultaneous translation available to the judges, counsel and to members of the public who are in the audience.
+There is simultaneous translation available to the judges, counsel and to members of the public who are in the audience, or watching by livestream.